Tag: #EcoTourism

 Flora and Unique Landscapes

 One of Wilpattu’s most distinguishing features is its villus—natural rain-fed lakes that provide water to the wildlife throughout the year.
-The park’s landscape is a mix of dry evergreen forests, thorny scrublands, and open plains, creating diverse habitats for many species.
+The park’s landscape consists of dry evergreen forests, thorny scrublands, and open plains.
+These elements create diverse habitats for many species.

 Fauna: A Biodiversity Hotspot